Hunter-40/Hunter-40/README.md

 - 👋 Hi, I’m @Hunter-40
-- 👀 I’m interested in Math and Problem Solving
+- 👀 I’m interested in Math and ML
 - 🌱 I’m currently learning Math at UT and Machine Learning self study on the side.
 - 📫 How to reach me ...